 Seven-Year Process of Revising the College of Arts & Sciences Core Curriculum

 Phase One (2012-2015)

-- 2012-13: A&SPIRE sub-committee (Beaty, Burleson, Clinton, Matthews) produces "Promoting Liberal Education through Core Curriculum"
+- 2012-13: A&SPIRE subcommittee wrote "Promoting Liberal Education through Core Curriculum"

-- 2014: A&SPIRE approved by Council of Chairs with AODs to investigate Core
+- 2014: A&SPIRE approved by Council of Chairs with AODs to investigate the Core

-- Fall 2014: Dean Nordt met with 70 A&S faculty to discuss Core
+- Fall 2014: Dean Nordt met with 70 A&S faculty members to discuss the Core

 - 2015: Co-chairs of A&S Curriculum Committee surveyed all departments to assess competencies in 4Cs